 Fun fact: "I fear snakes so much that I one time physically ran away from a plastic toy snake because I genuinely thought it was real!"

 Cristina Ullmann, Program Director

 Cristina has worked for both environmental non profits and science education organizations and is passionate about getting young girls interested in STEM.
 As the Program Director, Cristina is responsible for coordinating the clubs and managing the 35+ volunteers who teach our curriculum to the girls.
 Cristina has an M.S. in Conservation Biology and Sustainable Development from the University of Wisconsin-Madison.

 Hannah Weinstock, Program Manager

-Hannah will be managing our program expansion to Boston and Somerville.
+Hannah manages our program expansion to Boston and Somerville.

 She has worked as a middle school STEM educator in Chelsea, MA where she created and taught classes in Computer Science, Technology and Engineering, 8th grade Physical Science, 5th grade General Science, and 6th grade Earth Science.
 Hannah received her B.A. in Psychology from Columbia University where she worked in a Social Psychology laboratory focused on identifying and mitigating stereotype threats among students of color.

 Fun fact: "I have a big fear of oranges (although clementines are fine)."